niuware/niuware.github.io/quick-docs.md

 > http://my_url/**api/cart/add_product**

-you should have a corresponding declaration in a file called cart.api.php with a class `Cart` and a case insensitive method name like `methodname` or `MethodName` or `methodName`, etc. (NOT `method_name`).
+you should have a corresponding declaration in a file called cart.php with a class `Cart` and a case insensitive method name like `methodname` or `MethodName` or `methodName`, etc. (NOT `method_name`).
 As stated before, it is not necessary to include "-" or "_", in your method name definition even you use this characters in your API URL path.

 In this case the class can be defined like the following example:

 {% highlight php %}
-[app/api/Cart.api.php]
+[app/api/Cart.php]

 <?php